MODERN SLAVERY ACT 2015 (“the Act”)

 Our Due Diligence Processes

 We continue to implement a process of due diligence on our existing key suppliers to ensure compliance with our policy and with our obligations under the Act.
-We have further enhanced our procurement policies and procedures during 2022 to ensure appropriate levels of due diligence are carried out on any new major suppliers which we may appoint in the future.
-We have developed a set of standard contractual clauses for inclusion in supplier contracts (where appropriate) which are intended to ensure that suppliers confirm their commitment to comply with our policies and values or that they have in place appropriate equivalent policies of their own.
+Our procurement policies and procedures include due diligence checks on new suppliers to identify and address any areas where the risk of modern slavery arises.
+We have also developed a set of standard contractual clauses for inclusion in supplier contracts (where appropriate) which are intended to ensure that suppliers confirm their commitment to comply with our policies and values or that they have in place appropriate equivalent policies of their own.

 These processes are intended to identify and assess potential risk areas in our supply chains and to mitigate that risk as far as it is reasonably possible to do so.